S3 Texture Compression: Data preconditioning

 BCn textures can be further compressed for on-disk storage and distribution (texture supercompression).
 An application would decompress this extra layer and send the BCn data to the GPU as usual.

-BCn can be combined with Oodle Texture, a lossy preprocessor that modifies the input texture so that the BCn output is more easily compressed by a LZ77 compressor (rate-distortion optimization).
+BCn can be combined with Oodle Texture, a lossy preprocessor that modifies the input texture so that the BCn output is more easily compressed by a LZ77 compressor (rate–distortion optimization).
 BC7 specifically can also use "bc7prep", a lossless pass to re-encode the texture in a more compressible form (requiring its inverse at decompression).

 crunch is another tool that performs RDO and optionally further re-encoding.

 In 2021, Microsoft produced a "BCPack" compression algorithm specifically for BCn-compressed textures.
-Xbox series X and S have hardware support for decompressing BCPack streams.
+The Xbox Series X and S have hardware support for decompressing BCPack streams.